Did you know there are three categories of security controls?

 Environmental Controls

-Environmental controls play a key role in maintaining the optimal conditions for sensitive equipment and data.
+Environmental controls are key to maintaining the optimal conditions for sensitive equipment and data.
 These controls regulate temperature, humidity, and fire suppression systems to protect physical assets from environmental hazards.
-Ensuring that these conditions are tightly controlled helps prevent damage and maintains the functionality of critical infrastructure.

 Contingency Planning